Skip to content

 Plan a funded career break without returning broke.

-Calculate how much to save for a planned sabbatical.
-Covers living costs, opportunity cost, and return-to-work buffer.
-Free and runs in your browser.
+Calculate how much to save for a planned sabbatical — covers living costs, opportunity cost, and a return-to-work buffer for the gap year.

 What this tool does